-Missionaries are called into one of over 300 missions worldwide.
+Missionaries are called into one of over 400 missions worldwide.
 A “mission” is an area of administration with a “mission president” who oversees the missionary work in the area.
 Some missions are geographically small, and others are very large, depending on the Mormon presence in the area and local interest.
 For instance, the city of Santiago, Chile, is divided into four separate missions, and each has its own mission presidency.
-There is much interest in the Church in Chile.
+There is much interest in the Church in Chile and a large population in Santiago.
 However, a mission in Russia might encompass hundreds of square miles.

 A potential missionary receives a call to serve after he has stated a desire and made any necessary life adjustments with the help of the bishop of the “ward” (parish) in which he resides.
 The “call” arrives as a letter from the First Presidency of the Church.
 The potential missionary can request a locality where he desires to serve, but all mission calls are the result of prayer and inspiration, so his request might be ignored if inspiration dictates that there is a better place for him.